Syllabus – Business Research, Summer 2014

 F = 59.9 and below

 I encourage you to be responsible for yourself and keep a spreadsheet with your grades and what each assignment/quiz/exam is worth so that you’ll know what your grade is – and what you need to make on various assignments to get your desired grade – throughout the semester.
-(You can also use a site like http://www.conquercollege.com/gradecalc/.)
-I do not keep running averages of each student’s grade throughout the semester, and I am unable to respond to all students asking, for example, what they need to make on Exam 2 to get an A in the class.
+(There are also helpful websites and videos that you can use, such as http://www.conquercollege.com/gradecalc/ andhttp://www.youtube.com/watch?v=RaNHV6W1p84.)
+I do not keep running averages of each student’s grade throughout the semester, and I am unable to respond to all students asking what they need to make on a particular assignment to get an A (or B, etc.) in the class.